SiyaoIsHiding/java-driver/proposals/open-telemetry/tracing.md

 ```

-### Adopt `opentelemetry-semconv` and include missing recommended attributes
+## Adopt `opentelemetry-semconv` and include missing recommended attributes

-When `opentelemetry-semconv` becomes stable, the project can adopt it to generate the semantic conventions for the Cassandra driver.
+When `opentelemetry-semconv` becomes stable, the project can adopt it to simplify semantic convention updates.

-As referred in [*semantic conventions* section](#opentelemetry-semantic-conventions), there are recommended attributes that are not included in this proposal that may be useful for the users of Cassandra telemetry and can be something to look at in the future iterations of this feature:
+As referred in [*semantic conventions* section](#opentelemetry-semantic-conventions), there are recommended attributes that are not included in this proposal that may be useful for the users of Cassandra telemetry and can be something to look at in the future:

 - [Cassandra Call-level attributes](https://opentelemetry.io/docs/specs/semconv/database/cassandra/#call-level-attributes)
 - [Database Call-level attributes](https://opentelemetry.io/docs/specs/semconv/database/database-spans/#call-level-attributes)